albertschwarzkopf/serverless-static-website-with-contact-form/README.md

 <li>Note the given Url for ApiEndpoint for POST and put it in your contact/contact.html.

-<li>Deploy again due to sync the files, because you have changes the contact/contact.html.
+<li>Deploy again due to sync the files, because you have changed the contact/contact.html:
+<code>serverless deploy -v -r eu-central-1</code>